 Imagine leading in a world where nurses are competent, work well as a team, go out of their way to support one another, and are always respectful.
 Imagine them wanting to stay in your organization because they feel so supported by their coworkers.
 Fairy tale?
 The reality is that the healthcare environment is rife with burnout, bullying, and incivility.
 Studies show that individuals pay the price of bullying through poorer physical, mental, and psychological health, and that organizations pay the price through lower profits.
 Ultimately, patients also pay the price through lower quality and satisfaction.
 Nurse leaders have a responsibility to stop the cycle of bullying and incivility.
 In this session you’ll gain some tools and strategies to help you identify disruptive behaviors, set expectations, and hold staff accountable for professional behavior.

 What if everyone in your workplace felt proud of the work they did?
 With 2020 being the Year of the Nurse, this is our time to promote the role of nursing and recognize nurses as the “bridge” of healthcare.
-In this presentation, Liz Jazwiec, RN, focuses on her passion: Restoring pride in healthcare.
+In this presentation, Liz Jazwiec, RN, focuses on her passion: Celebrating pride in healthcare.

 Conclude your week of personal growth by connecting the dots between recognition, engagement, and pride as we’re reminded to focus on the strengths of individuals and the abilities of our teams to work together to make a difference in people’s lives.